rgrannell1/monic-polynomial/README.md

 docker-compose up
 ```

 the folder `current` contains the output images from the program.
-On my Dell XPS 13 MLK (9360), I get the following approximate solution-rates ±10%:
+On my Dell XPS 13 MLK (9360), I get the following approximate solution-rates.

 | Solutions     | Time          |
 | ------------- |:-------------:|